portellam/deploy-VFIO/GUEST_SETUP_GUIDE.md

 ```

 #### CPU topology (2/2)

+TODO: make the following inline XML into chart, describe each feature.

 ```xml
   <!-- CPU information and features -->
   <cpu mode="host-passthrough" check="none" migratable="on">  <!-- Spoof the CPU info, with the actual CPU info. -->